alejandroCodee/Data-Warehouse-Using-SQL-Server/README.md

 # 📦 Data Warehouse Project Using SQL Server

-This project implements a **modern Data Warehouse architecture** that consolidates sales, customer, and product data from CRM and ERP systems using the **Bronze, Silver, and Gold layer pattern**.
+This project implements a **modern Data Warehouse architecture** that consolidates sales, customer, and product data from CRM and ERP systems using the Medallion Architecture **Bronze, Silver, and Gold layer pattern**.

 The primary objective is to deliver a **clean, integrated, and analytics-ready dataset** for business intelligence tools such as Power BI, while maintaining data quality, traceability, and performance across each processing stage.